Buckminsterfullerene02/UE-Modding-Tools/README.md

 # UE-Modding-Tools
 A databank of every modding tool that has potential to be used across multiple UE games.
+Many tools were submitted by the lovely members of the [Unreal Engine Modding Discord](https://discord.gg/zVvsE9mEEa) - please join if you want discuss use of these tools!

 Any category is not ordered by any means, and any tool that is not listed here, but should be, please submit a PR.